Who Diagnoses ADHD?

 Symptoms of Hyperactive-Impulsive Type ADHD

 Patients with Hyperactive-Impulsive type ADHD are often described as being driven by an invisible motor.
 These individuals take fidgeting to an extreme, often being unable to sit still for even a few minutes.
-Common symptoms of Hyperactive Impulsive type ADHD include:
+Common symptoms of Hyperactive Impulsive type ADHD include:- Moving or standing up at inappropriate times, such as in the classroom or during a performance

 - Excessive talking and interrupting